 Separate the egg whites from the egg yolks into two medium bowls.

-To the bowl of egg yolks, add the sour cream, vanilla extract, lemon zest (if using) and sweetener and mix well to thoroughly combine.
+- Add the sour cream, vanilla extract, lemon zest (if using) and sweetener to the bowl of yolks

 Whip the egg whites with a hand mixer or a stand mixer on high speed, until they form soft peaks (3-5 minutes).